ketkiambekar/NJIT-capstone-project/Topic Modeling/README.md

 Reddit_Text_preprocessing.ipynb -  Combines all the csv into one big data corpus and cleans the text data.

-Reddit_LDA.ipynb - Applies Latent Dirichlet Allocation(LDA) and Non-Negative Matrix Factorization (NMF) algorithms to get determine topics.
+Reddit_LDA.ipynb - Applies Latent Dirichlet Allocation(LDA) and Non-Negative Matrix Factorization (NMF) algorithms to determine topics.